-For the third year in a row, the European 10,000m Cup will be held in conjunction with the Night of the 10,000m PBs which takes place at the Parliament Hill Athletics Track in north-west London.
+For the third edition in a row, in 2021 the European 10,000m Cup will be held in conjunction with the Night of the 10,000m PBs which takes place at the Parliament Hill Athletics Track in north-west London.

-Next year’s edition takes place on Saturday 6 June and will serve as an excellent opportunity for the elite athletes to chase the qualifying standards for the Tokyo 2020 Olympic Games and the Paris 2020 European Athletics Championships as well as the individual and team medals on offer.
+Next year’s Cup will serve as an excellent opportunity for elite runners to chase the qualifying standards for the Tokyo 2021 Olympic Games.

 “I was elected on a manifesto which was entitled ‘Leading Change’ and we are always willing to support new competition formats which makes athletics more attractive.
 The Night of the 10,000m PBs has highlighted the demand for high quality 10,000m races in Europe and the grassroots element reflects very strongly European Athletics’ Your Sport for Life mission statement,” said European Athletics President Svein Arne Hansen at the time.